 2. We always act responsibly when investing

 When investing, we always try to think of the wider implications and aim to invest responsibly.
 Having said that, many labels are used when talking about responsible investing.
 Some call it sustainable investing, whereas others use the term ESG (environmental, social and governance) investing.
-Our favourite term is impact investing.
+We prefer to call it responsible investing.